-\\\Closed balsam poplar forest stands were too small to be measured at the scale of the Gold Creek watershed maps.
-Most Stands are in river bottomlands and will be inundated.
-Numerous smaller star will not be affected.
+\\\Closed balsam poplar forest stands were too small to be measured at the scale of the Gold Creek and Watana watershed maps.
+Most stands are in river bottomlands and will be inundated.
+Numerous smaller stands will not be affected.

-\\\Hectares affected are apparently greater than the total in the basin because of differences in s between basin and impoundment area maps.
+\\\Hectares affected are apparently greater than the total in the basin because of differences in scale between basin and impoundment area maps.
 Many small closed birch stands will not be affected.

-\\\Data averaged when type represents more than one of Kessel et al.'s (1982a) census plots, see Ta
+\\\Data averaged when type represents more than one of Kessel et al.'s (1982a) census plots, see Table E.3.139.